Teranostico/teranostico/README.md

 Keywords: Systems biology, translational oncology, personalized medicine, Galaxy, MEAN stack, Angular, network, Shannon entropy.

-This matter is being published in Frontiers in Genetics and the full paper will be up-loaded here when published.
+This matter is under review in Frontiers in Genetics and the full paper will be uploaded here once it is accepted.

 # Working prototype